marianmeres/fsm/README.md

 # @marianmeres/fsm

-A lightweight, typed, and synchronous finite state machine that acts as a pure state graph description.
+A lightweight, typed, framework agnostic and synchronous finite state machine that acts as a pure state graph description.

 It manages state transitions and enforces rules via **guards** and **lifecycle hooks** (`onEnter`/`onExit`), but contains no business logic or async operations by design.